LSartore/pyrate/README.md

 ### Description:

 PyR@TE is a Python code that computes the renormalization group equations (RGEs) for any renormalizable non-supersymmetric model.
-After the gauge groups, the particle content and the Lagrangian of have been defined in a model file, PyR@TE calculates the RGEs for all of the couplings at the one- or two-loop level, and up to the three-loop level for gauge couplings.
+After the gauge groups, the particle content and the Lagrangian have been defined in a model file, PyR@TE calculates the RGEs for all of the couplings at the one- or two-loop level, and up to the three-loop level for gauge couplings.

 ### How to use PyR@TE